home-assistant/home-assistant.io/source/_integrations/matter.markdown

 ### TP-Link Tapo P125M (power plug)

-- TP-Link Tapo P125MLook for the M addition in the model name, a device without the M (regular P125) is not Matter compliant.
+- Look for the _M_ addition in the model name.
+A device without the M (regular P125) is not Matter compliant.
 - This device is available in the US only.

 [TP-Link Tapo P125M on Amazon](https://amzn.to/3RILJah)